vis-kid/octopress_drafts_previewer/source/_posts/2016-06-24-Getting-Started-With-The-Asset-Pipleline.markdown

 + Concatenation & Compression?
 + Higher-Level Languages
 + MD5 Fingerprinting?
-+ Using The Pipeline

 ## Asset Pipeline?

-What does the Asset Pipeline have to offer?
+In this first article I’d like to discuss a few high-level concepts that are handy to fully grasp what the Asset Pipeline has to offer and what it does under the hood.
 Despite the fancy name, it’s relatively easy to break down what it can do for you.
 The main thing it takes care for you is concatenation, minification and preprocessing of assets that are written in higher-level languages like CoffeeScript or Sass for example.
 That can bring not only a boost in quality and speed but also in convenience.
 In this regard we could talk about convenience over configuration.

 The other thing that should not be underestimated is organization.
 The pipleline offers a solid frame to place your assets.
 On smaller projects this might not seem that important, sure, but bigger projects might not recover easily from going in the wrong direction on subjects like this.
 Sure it’s not the best example in the world, but just imagine a project like Facebook or Twitter having shitty organized assets for their CSS and JS.
 Not that hard to imagine that this would breed trouble, big time, and that peeps who have to work and build on such a basis have not an easy time to love their jobs.